The Learning Evaluation Center at Havern School Assessment Team

 The Learning Evaluation Center at Havern School brings together a first-rate team of professionals.
 With 98 years of combined experience of assessing and providing services to children from birth to 18 years old, the team works together to provide families with comprehensive educational assessments, producing a cohesive and thorough report with results and recommendations.

 Maggie Bronson received her Master of Science degree in Occupational Therapy (OT) from Colorado State University.
 She worked as a pediatric OT at Boulder Community Hospital for four years, providing occupational therapy evaluations and treatment for children ages birth to 18 years old.
-She served as a member of the ABLE (Autism, Behavior and Learning Evaluation) interdisciplinary team for two years, where she assessed pediatric clients, ages infant to eighteen years old, for Autism Spectrum Disorder, reporting and making appropriate recommendations.
-Maggie is currently at Havern School, where she has been an occupational therapist for eight years.
-She is certified through the National Board for Certification in Occupational Therapy and licensed through the state of Colorado.
+She served as a member of the ABLE (Autism, Behavior and Learning Evaluation) interdisciplinary team for two years, where she assessed pediatric clients, ages infant to 18 years old, for Autism Spectrum Disorder, reporting and making appropriate recommendations.
+Maggie is now in her eighth year working as an occupational therapist at Havern School.
+She is certified through the National Board for Certification in Occupational Therapy (NBCOT) and licensed through the state of Colorado.

-Dr. Courtney Tolinski is a clinical and educational psychologist.
+Dr. Courtney Tolinski is a clinical and educational psychologist and the Director of the Learning Evaluation Center.
 She received her Bachelor of Arts Degree in Psychology from the University of Michigan, Ann Arbor and her Master of Arts in School and Community Psychology and Doctorate degree in Educational Psychology from Wayne State University in Detroit, MI.
-Courtney has been working with children and families as a clinical and school psychologist for the past eight years.
-Courtney has worked with children, adolescents and young adults, ages two through twenty-five, in a variety of settings, including schools, outpatient mental health clinics and psychiatric hospitals.
-Currently, Courtney is a member of the Havern School faculty.
+Courtney has been working with children and families as a clinical and school psychologist for the past ten years.
+She has worked with children, adolescents and young adults, ages two through 25, in a variety of settings, including schools, outpatient mental health clinics and psychiatric hospitals.
 She is a Nationally Certified School Psychologist and an active member of the National Association for School Psychologists as well as the Colorado Society of School Psychologists.